maartenbreddels/dashicz/README.md

 watchmedo shell-command --patterns="*.scss;*.js;*.coffee"     --recursive     --command='python compile.py' -W
 ```
 ## Making a new widget
+ * Run `sh new_widget.sh switch foo` to create a widget called foo based on switch, or do the following:
   * Create widgets/foo/foo.coffee (and have a class Dashing.Foo, see other widgets for an example)
   * Create widgets/foo/foo.html
   * Create widgets/foo/foo.scss (make sure it starts with `.widget-foo {` )
  * Add "foo" to the list in compile.py
  * Execute compile.py
  * Add <div data-id="Your domociz device name" data-view="Foo"/> to index.html